viktorfrom/e7020e_bare/README.md

 ### RTFM Blinky

 No example suit is complete without the mandatory `blinky` demo, so here we go!
-The examples `rtfm_blinky.rs`, `rtfm_blinky_msg.rs`, and `rtfm_blinky_msg2.rs` showcase different approaches.
+The examples `rtfm_blinky.rs`, `rtfm_blinky_msg1.rs`, `rtfm_blinky_msg2.rs`, and `rtfm_blinky_msg3.rs` showcase different approaches.

 - `rtfm_blinky.rs` stores the `GPIOA` peripheral as a resource, and uses a state local variable to hold the `TOGGLE` state.
+The `toggle` task is bound the `SysTick` exception handler, setup in `init` to fire `SysTick` with a period of 1s.

+The `msg` examples uses the scheduling primitives provided by RTFM.

+- `rtfm_blinky_msg1.rs` stores the `GPIOA` peripheral as a resource, and uses a state local variable to hold the `TOGGLE` state.

-- `rtfm_blinky_msg.rs` stores the `GPIOA` peripheral as a resource, but uses the message payload to represent current state.
+- `rtfm_blinky_msg2.rs` stores the `GPIOA` peripheral as a resource, but uses the message payload to represent current state.

-- `rtfm_blinky_msg2.rs` uses messages to pass around both current state and the *owned* peripheral.
+- `rtfm_blinky_msg3.rs` uses messages to pass around both current state and the *owned* peripheral.

 For all cases, RTFM ensures memory safety.
 Which approach to take depends on the use case.

-If your intention/design requires concurrent tasks to access a shared resource (e.g., a peripheral) you need to use the `Resources` approach.
-If your intention is that a resource should be accessed sequential manner, the message passing of owned resources is the way.
+- If your intention/design requires concurrent tasks to access a shared resource (e.g., a peripheral) you need to use the `Resources` approach.

+- If your intention is that a resource should be accessed sequential manner, the message passing of owned resources is the way.

 The latter approach actually proves the sequential accesses pattern, so besides its simplicity it gives you a guarantee.
 This comes in handy e.g. when juggling buffers between owners of memory for DMA operations, handling of secure data etc, as you are in full control over resource ownership at all times.

 Regarding the HW access.

 - In `init` we:
   - configure the `RCC` (enabling the `GPIOA` peripheral),
   - configure the `PA5` pin (connected to the Green LED on the Nucleo) as an output, and finally